tkp1n/IoUring/README.md

 Experimental, managed ASP.NET Core Transport layer based on `io_uring`.
 This library is inspired by [kestrel-linux-transport](https://github.com/redhat-developer/kestrel-linux-transport/), a similar linux-specific transport layer based  on `epoll`.

-This transport layer currently only supports the server scenario ([`IConnectionListenerFactory`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.connections.iconnectionlistenerfactory?view=aspnetcore-3.1)) but will eventually support the client scenario ([`IConnectionFactory`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.connections.iconnectionfactory?view=aspnetcore-3.1)) as well.
+This transport layer supports both server ([`IConnectionListenerFactory`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.connections.iconnectionlistenerfactory?view=aspnetcore-3.1)) and client ([`IConnectionFactory`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.connections.iconnectionfactory?view=aspnetcore-3.1)) scenarios.
+It can be registered with `services.AddIoUringTransport();` in the `ConfigureServices` method.

 ## Design

 ### Preparation

-A (one day) configurable number of `TransportThread`s are started.
+A configurable number of `TransportThread`s are started.
 Each thread opens an accept-socket on the server endpoint (IP and port) using the `SO_REUSEPORT` option.
 This allows all threads to accept connections and will let the kernel load balance between the accept-sockets.

 All threads are provided with the writing end of the same `Channel` to write accepted connections to.
 This `Channel` will be read from when `ConnectAsync` is invoked on the `IConnectionListener`.
 The `Channel` is unbounded and back-pressure to temporarily disable `accept`ing new connections is not yet supported.